Uncertainty Maximization in Partially Observable Domains: A Cognitive Perspective: Introduction

-The experimental results reported in Section~\ref{sec:experiments} show that the \textit{active state space masking} can significantly improve the convergence of the \textit{TD} learning algorithms defined over a \textit{partially observable Markov process} in a variety of complex and sensory demanding environments such as Atari games.
+The experimental results reported in Section~\ref{sec:experiments} show that the \textit{active state space masking} according to the TDD assumption can significantly improve the convergence of the \textit{TD} learning algorithms defined over a \textit{partially observable Markov process} in a variety of complex and sensory demanding environments such as Atari games.
+However, the \textit{TDD} as a broader concept can be applied to variety of other ML approaches relying on hidden-Markov processes for world modeling.
 The article is structured in an incremental way, with the two first sections providing the general context of looking at the problem in a \textit{specific way}, therefore building up a foundation for the approach.